uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 ?heatmap.2
 ```

-This `gplots` heatmap function provides a number of extensions to the standard R heatmap function.
+This gplots heatmap function provides a number of extensions to the
+standard R heatmap function.

 #### Protein data example

-*Step 1: import data*

-The dataset contains observations for 63 proteins in three control experiments and three experiments where cells are treated with a growth factor.
-We need to import it from the Internet:
+This dataset contains observations for 63 proteins in three control
+experiments and three experiments where cells are treated with a growth
+factor.
+We need to import it from the
+web:

 ``` r
 rawdata <- read.csv("https://raw.githubusercontent.com/ab604/heatmap/master/leanne_testdata.csv")
 ```

-*Step 2: explore the data*
+We can then explore the data:

 ``` r
 str(rawdata)